asyncapi/website/markdown/blog/2024-august-summary.md

 The donation for [Kotlin-AsyncAPI](https://github.com/asyncapi/kotlin-asyncapi) is complete, and the repository has successfully migrated under the AsyncAPI organization.
 Many thanks to [Lorenz Simon](https://github.com/lorenzsimon), and we are pleased to welcome him as a new AsyncAPI maintainer as well.

 ## AsyncAPI Mentorship Program
+The planning for the 3rd cohort of the AsyncAPI Mentorship Program is already underway.
+In this edition, we prioritize projects that promote maintainership, meaning project ideas should align with our goals and pave the way for contributors to evolve into maintainers.

+If you have an exciting project idea that should be part of the program, please share it in the [Mentorship Program 2024 discussion](https://github.com/orgs/asyncapi/discussions/1361).
+If you want to participate as a mentor, [please read more in the AsyncAPI Call for Mentors discussion](https://github.com/orgs/asyncapi/discussions/1350).

 ## Case Studies
 We're thrilled to announce the publication of our second case study.
 The HDI Global brand provides life and property/casualty insurance services in Germany and internationally.
 They serve individuals and corporate clients and have offered industrial insurance since 2016.